StarKRE22/Atomic/Docs/BestPractices/RequestsVsActions.md

     }
 }

-// MoveBehaviour consumes the request public sealed class MoveBehaviour : IEntityInit, IEntityFixedTick {
+// Same MoveBehaviour consumes the request (same as above)
-    //Same code
-}
 ```

 ---

-## 🕹 About Multiplayer
+## 🕹 Multiplayer Considerations

-In multiplayer games, **Actions are generally preferred over Requests** because:
+In multiplayer games:

-- The client's **tick-rate is synchronized and re-simulated**, making immediate execution more reliable.
+- **Actions** are generally preferred because client tick-rates are synchronized and re-simulated, making immediate
+  execution reliable.
-- Using Requests would require **additional network synchronization** for request flags, which adds unnecessary complexity.
+- Using **Requests** would require additional network synchronization for request flags, adding complexity.

 ---

 ## 🏁 Conclusion

 **Choose Requests for deferred logic, Actions for immediate execution.**

 - **Single-player games**
-  Use **Requests** in systems like `InputControllers` or `AI`.
+  Use **Requests** for systems like `InputControllers` or AI.
-  Requests allow **deferred execution**, ensuring actions are handled cleanly in the next frame without duplication.
+  They allow deferred execution, preventing duplicates and keeping input handling clean.

 - **Multiplayer / networked games**
-  Use **Actions** to propagate events and commands across clients.
+  Use **Actions** to propagate events across clients.
-  Actions are better for **decoupling and broadcasting behavior**.
+  Actions are better for broadcasting behavior and decoupling systems.

----